-The Monastery of Agia Triada Tsagarolon in Chania: The Monastery of Agia Triada (Holy Trinity) Tsagarolon is located about 20 km north east of Chania town, in the peninsula Aktorini.
+The Monastery of Agia Triada Tsagarolon in Chania: The Monastery of Agia Triada (Holy Trinity) Tsagarolon is located about 20 km northeast of Chania town, in the peninsula Aktorini.
 This is an impressive monastery and in fact, it is the largest of all monasteries in Crete.
 Its architecture has elements of the Venetian and the Cretan Renaissance style and a rather austere style.
-A big yard is found in the centre and a couple of beautiful chapels are included within the Monastery.
+A big yard is found in the center and a couple of beautiful chapels are included within the Monastery.

 According to some old documents, the Monastery of Agia Triada Tsagaroli was founded in the early 17th century by the brothers Lavrentios and Ieremias Tsagarolon, from whom it took its name.
 These brothers were both monks and came from a Venetian Orthodox family.